neccton-algo/SORDA/README.md

 🚀 SORDA
-Satellite Ocean Reflectance Data Assimilation
+Spectral Ocean Reflectance Data Assimilation

 A NECCTON WP4 demonstration of data assimilation with new satellite ocean surface reflectance observations